What Happens When Someone Dies on a Cruise Ship?

 • Repatriation

-By covering these diverse and significant risks, travel insurance acts as a safety net, allowing passengers to fully enjoy their cruising experience with fewer concerns about potential financial losses or emergencies.
+By covering these diverse and significant risks, travel insurance acts as a safety net, allowing passengers to enjoy their cruising experience with fewer concerns about potential financial losses or emergencies.
 Always review potential policies carefully to ensure they cover all aspects of your cruise itinerary and any personal health issues you may have.

 Editor’s Tip